Biodiesel: The Sustainability Dimensions

 Another dimension related to farmers making a reasonable profit is the value of biodiesel co-products.
 For example, entrepreneurs and scientists in Montana considering biodiesel development in that state discovered in 2006 that a biodiesel plant could not pay farmers a sustained fair price for their bioenergy crops (canola or industrial rape) unless the co-products could be manufactured and sold.

 This means that a biorefinery may be the most economically sustainable means of larger-scale biodiesel production.
 Within this production design or paradigm, the crude vegetable oil pressed from bioenergy crops is the base for all sorts of products, ranging from relatively lower-value biodiesel to biolubricants for motors.
 The crop pressings have potential value as biopesticides and animal feed.
-Table 3 shows some of the possible co-products of biodiesel (Miller, 2003).
+Figure 1 shows some of the possible co-products of biodiesel (Miller, 2003).

 Biorefineries are not a new concept.
 They are, in fact, similar to petroleum refineries.
 However, their process complexities, capitalization and permitting requirements go far beyond making biodiesel in the garage or farm shop.

-Scale of biodiesel production
+Scale of Biodiesel Production

 In the Kansas-based Land Institute’s Sunshine Farm project, researchers concluded that farm-scale biodiesel production might not be cost-effective for farmers to pursue individually, but that some level of community-scale biodiesel production with standards satisfactory to engine manufacturers would be more feasible (Bender, 2001).
 Individuals would each have to spend too much energy and resources to produce biodiesel on a farm.
 This conclusion has been verified by Montana farmers who participated in a statewide biodiesel testing project (Kurki, 2009).